MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

 .. attribute:: CTX_FIELD
     :value: "_field"

-    In case a struct is linked to a field, the :class:`Field` instance will always set this context variable to be accessible from within the underlying struct.
+    In case a struct is linked to a field, the :class:`~caterpillar.fields.Field` instance will always set this context variable to be accessible from within the underlying struct.